-A switch, controlled by the FBSW{CNTL} signal on pin 45, enables the user to reduce the feedback resistance by adding an additional parallel component, connected between the LNP{IN}P and SWFB terminals.
+A switch, controlled by the FBSW{CNTL} signal on pin 45, enables the user to reduce the feedback resistance by adding an additional parallel component, connected between the LNP ${\rm IN}$ P and SWFB terminals.
 The two different values of feedback resistance will result in two different values of active-feedback input resistance.
 Thus, the active-feedback impedance can be optimized at two different LNP gain settings.
-The switch is connected at the buffered output of the LNP and has an "ON" resistance of approximately 1Ω .
+The switch is connected at the buffered output of the LNP and has an ON resistance of approximately 1Ω .

 When employing active feedback, the user should be careful to avoid low-frequency instability or overload problems.
 Figure 8 illustrates the various low-frequency time constants.
-Referring again to the input resistance calculation of Equation (3), and considering that the gain term "A" falls off below 3.6kHz, it is evident that the effective LNP input impedance will rise below 3.6kHz, with a DC limit of approximately R_F.
-To avoid interaction with the feedback pole/zero at low frequencies, and to avoid the higher signal levels resulting from the rising impedance characteristic, it is recommended that the external R_FC_C time constant be set to about 5μs.

 FIGURE 8.
-Low Frequency LNP Time Constants.
+Low-Frequency LNP Time Constants.